 Below are Ann's answers to some of the top questions we've received about moving elderly parents.

 Q: When is the right time to begin the move process for my elderly parents?

 A: Often, concerned family members question the timing process to begin assisting their elderly parents with a move.
 It is never too early to begin the psychological process.
 While the actual move may be months or sometimes years away, the emotional preparation begins much earlier.

-In many cases, these questions need to be explored before any action can be taken.
+In many cases, these questions need to be explored by Dr. Meyerson before any action can be taken.
 A well thought-out plan and goals will ease the transition process.
-With careful planning and consulting with family, friends, lawyers, financial advisors and realtors, positive steps can be taken.
+With careful planning and consulting with family, friends, lawyers, financial advisers and realtors, positive steps can be taken.
 In a crisis or when sellers are not motivated, the wrong decisions can be made about house pricing, timing, necessary preparation and the logistics of the sale.

 For seniors and their families, the decision-making may not be a smooth or easy process.
 In order to understand the full process, it is helpful to get a Realtor's Assessment.
 Many Realtors have expertise in this specialty and can help the family with their decision-making at the beginning stages of the move.

 Learn more about how to handle tough conversations with your elderly loved ones.